Edge-guided Low-light Image Enhancement with Inertial Bregman Alternating Linearized Minimization: Edge-guided model with algorithm

 Different from the traditional edge extraction methods, in this paper, we propose to obtain the edge from a simple but efficiently designed neural network.
 More specifically, we use the multi-scale residual block (MSRB) \cite{li2018multi} as the backbone of the proposed edge network.
 Due to the bypass network structure, the MERB can detect more features of images and the information of different passes can be shared with each other.
 Giving the observed image $S$ and the corresponding label $\widehat{S}$, the proposed edge detection network is trained.
 The loss function of the proposed network is

-where $G(\cdot)$ represents the proposed edge network, $G(S)$ denotes the trained edge, and $\widehat{S}_{egde}$ is the edge label.
-Here the truth edge label is obtained from Eq. \eqref{eq3}.
-As shown in Fig.\ref{fig:retinex}, we capture labels from the corresponding bright-light images.
+where $G(\cdot)$ represents the proposed edge exactor, $G(S)$ denotes the {\y learning-based} edge, and $\widehat{S}_{edge}$ is the edge label obtained from Eq. \eqref{eq3}. {\h Note that the learned image edge $G(S)$ has the same dimension as the input image $S$.} As shown in Fig.\ref{fig:retinex}, we capture labels from the corresponding bright-light images.
 By minimizing the loss function, we train the edge network that can generate the edge directly from the low-light image.
 The detailed training setting is described in Section \ref{experiment}.